 - Create and Manufacture a Product

 Vintage Clothes Seller

-If you have an eye for style, creating a vintage clothes store can be a good way to utilise your skills.
+If you have an eye for style, creating a vintage clothes store can be a good way to utilize your skills.
 While there are no hard rules about what makes a vintage store successful, having a specific niche can help.
-For example, Shinesty specialise in outrageous 80s clothing for theme nights.
+For example, Shinesty specializes in outrageous 80s clothing for theme nights.
 It’s a very specific niche but it seems to work.

 Making an online shop is fairly easy.
 There are plenty of platforms that allow you to create a storefront, such as eBay, Amazon, ASOS, and Shopify.